INVITATION, REFLECTION, TRANSFORMATION

 INVITATION, however, is followed not by delving straight into action, but by careful and prudent reflection.
 Invitation did not give way to mere activism.
 It paved the way for REFLECTION.
 “Speak, Lord, for your servant is listening.”
 Invitation did not translate into immediate action.
 It bloomed, instead, into humble petition ...
 “Speak Lord!”
 The same may be said of the two disciples of John who stood by and watched.
 When they followed the invitation of John to “behold,” Jesus made them reflect: “What are you looking for?”
 Again, reflection became petition: “Where are you staying?”
 This time, petition was answered by a deeper invitation: “Come and you will see.”

-Come and see …This was the motif of the World Youth Day in France in 2001 … Venez et voyez …Come and see … Perhaps as we put a close to the long Christmas season, and as we go full swing into living an entirely new year, we need to do a Samuel act that is made up of three essential and integral movements: invitation, reflection, and transformation.
+Come and see …This was the motif of the World Youth Day in France in 2001 … Venez et voyez …Come and see … Perhaps as we put a close to the long Christmas season (in the Philippines, that is!), and as we go full swing into living an entirely new year, we need to do a Samuel act that is made up of three essential and integral movements: invitation, reflection, and transformation.

 Our world is a noisy place.
 Noises, both material and spiritual, characterize and clutter our daily existence.
 Spiritual noises drown out interior silence.
 Material noises crowd out our ability to reflect.
 And a lot of psychological noises make it impossible for many to live in peace and harmony with one another.
 In the Philippine context, there is so much political noise that drowns out hope for a better tomorrow for many poor and suffering people.
 In such a situation, the invitation that comes like a gentle whispering wind from above is all but smothered, unheard, and therefore, unheeded.